 - Comstock Grand Dame – Comstock Street and 1st Avenue North

 I know these stairs well, as they are a great route for residents on the top of Queen Anne to make their way down the south slope of the Hill to Bumbershoot, Folklife, or the Opera House.
 This lovely staircase features 3 landings, and several resting spots if you are walking up the hill.
 The staircase with all its twists and turns, nestled under a canopy of trees, will make you feel like you are climbing to the Swiss Family Robinson’s treehouse.
 Take your time, and enjoy all 85 steps.

 - S2 Bye Kracke Park – Highland Drive and 5th Avenue North

 This park is not to be missed.
-It is well maintained, offers great views of downtown Seattle and Capitol Hill, and features one of my favorite staircases for travelling to lower East Queen Anne and all the great coffee shops and restaurants there.
+It is well maintained, offers great views of downtown Seattle and Capitol Hill, and features one of my favorite staircases for traveling to lower East Queen Anne and all the great coffee shops and restaurants there.
 If you want to have a picnic in the city, this is a very sweet spot, and it’s never very crowded.
 My kids actually found this park and introduced me to its merits about 12 years ago.
 It continues to be a family favorite.

 So there you have it, our five favorite Queen Anne Staircases.
-Thank you Thomas Horton, for making me an expert!
+Thank you, Thomas Horton, for making me an expert!
 I definitely have a greater appreciation for the stairs that I use daily.
 But now, it’s your turn: What are your favorite staircases and shortcuts?